Talal bin Abdulaziz Al Saud: Free Princes Movement

 After Prince Talal's palaces were searched by the Saudi Arabian National Guard while he was abroad, he held a press conference in Beirut on 15 August 1962.
 His statements caused a stir since he openly criticized and attacked the Saudi regime.
 As a consequence, his passport was withdrawn, his property confiscated, and some of his supporters in Saudi Arabia arrested.
 Soon the North Yemen Civil War began, and one week later, four crews of Saudi Arabian Airlines employees defected to Egypt.
 Prince Talal adopted the name of the 'Free Princes' in Cairo on 19 August 1962, and broadcast his progressive views on the Radio Cairo.
 Later, he, his half-brothers Fawwaz and Badr, and his cousin Fahd bin Saad began to make statements on behalf of the Saudi Liberation Front.
 After four years, during which King Faisal offered tremendous financial inducements to the Free Princes, the latter were again reconciled with the royal family.

 In exile, his own family did not support him and even criticized him for his intensive sympathy with then Egyptian President Gamal Abdel Nasser, Saudi Arabia's foremost enemy.
-On 8 September 1963, The Sunday Telegraph reported that Talal's mother, Munaiyir, advised her son that he was behaving foolishly while his younger sister Madawi kept asking him to return home.
-King Faisal reportedly refused to forgive Prince Talal but privately assured his mother that his assets would be unfrozen and that he could safely return home.
+On 8 September 1963, The Sunday Telegraph reported that Talal's mother, Munaiyir told her son that he was being foolish, while his younger sister, Madawi, repeatedly asked him to come home.
+Although King Faisal reportedly refused to forgive Prince Talal, he privately assured his mother that his assets would be unfrozen and that he would be allowed to return home safely.
 On 23 February 1964, Prince Talal returned to Saudi Arabia, and upon his return he issued a statement acknowledging his mistake in criticizing the Saudi government.